mezw/mapbox-gl-js-docs/docs/pages/example/fallback-image.md

 Use a [`coalesce`](/mapbox-gl-js/style-spec/expressions/#coalesce) expression to display another image when a requested image is not available.

+This example uses a GeoJSON source with features that include an `icon` property.
+In this case, one feature has an `icon` property that does not match the name of any image in the [Mapbox Light](https://www.mapbox.com/maps/light) style's [sprite](https://docs.mapbox.com/help/glossary/sprite/).
+For that feature, the map will display a fallback image of a rocket.

 {{ <Example html={html} iframeSrc={iframe} {...this.props} /> }}